azizuysal/wallet-kit/README.md

 - `primary` - Black button on iOS, dark button on Android
 - `secondary` - Black outline on iOS, light button on Android
 - `outline` - Black outline on iOS, outline button on Android

-#### `AddPassCompletedEvent`

-Event that returns a boolean value indicating whether the pass was successfully added to the wallet.

 ### Error Codes